KxSystems/docs/docs/learn/startingkdb/index.md

 This is a quick-start guide to kdb+, aimed primarily at those learning independently.
 It covers system installation, the kdb+ environment, IPC, tables and typical databases, and where to find more material.
 After completing this you should be able to follow the Borror textbook [Q for Mortals](/q4m3/), and the [Reference](../../ref/index.md).

-One caution: you can learn kdb+ reasonably well by independent study, but for serious deployment of the product you need the help of a consultant.
-This is because kdb+ is typically used for very demanding applications that require experience to set up properly.
-Contact KX for help with such evaluations.

 ## kdb+

 The kdb+ system is both a database and a programming language.